MidatoPay/midatopay/README.md

 ---

-**🚀 MidatoPay - Protegiendo a los comerciantes de la inflación con tecnología Web3**
+**🚀 MidatoPay - Protecting merchants from inflation with Web3 technology**